A High-Performance Advantage

-APA Performance Rated I-joists (PRIs) are manufactured in accordance with PRI-400, Performance Standard for APA EWS I-joists, Form X720.
-This Performance Standard provides an easy-to-use table of allowable spans for applications in residential floor construction, allowing designers and builders to select and use I-joists from various member manufactureres using just one set of span tables.
+APA Performance Rated I-joists (PRIs) are manufactured in accordance with APA PRI-400, Performance Standard for Residential I-joists.
+This Performance Standard provides an easy-to-use table of allowable spans for applications in residential floor construction, allowing designers and builders to select and use I-joists from various member manufacturers using just one set of span tables.
 APA PRIs are recognized through ICC-ES ESR-1405.

 The APA Mark of Quality

 APA trademarks appear only on products manufactured by APA member mills.
 The mark signifies that product quality is subject to verification through APA audit—a procedure designed to assure manufacture in conformance with APA performance standards or the standard shown in the mark.

 Includes information on span ratings, installation details, cantilever designs, architectural specifications and engineering design properties for APA Performance Rated I-Joists.

 Access a complete list of APA publications about I-joists in APA's Resource Library.

 Learn about several options that enhance the fire performance of I-joist floor systems and comply with the International Residential Code (IRC) by visiting the I-Joist Fire Assemblies page.